-These requirements shall be applicable to all development as described below, unless subject to the exemptions in Paragraph C:

-- 1. Removal of any trees of six (6) inches or greater in diameter. - 2.
-Construction of new structures for which a building permit is required. - 3.
-Expansion of structures used for commercial/institutional and industrial uses that increase the footprint of existing structures by at least thirty percent (30%) or add at least three thousand (3,000) square feet to existing structures. - 4.
-Clearing of all or a portion of property, including grading or construction of a new parking lot. - 5.
-Subdivision of land greater than one acre for the construction of one- or two-family dwellings, including contiguous lots with the same owner that total more than one acre. - 6.
-Construction of manufactured home parks and recreational vehicle parks for which a permit is required and private recreation facilities located in manufactured housing subdivisions. - 7.
-Mixed Use (MU) zoned properties.
-These properties must provide, through either preservation or planting, fifty percent (50%) canopy coverage of required open space. - 8.
-New agricultural development that requires tree removal. - 9.
-Public projects that will physically change the surface or will include removal of trees six (6) inches or greater.
+- (a) Purpose.
+It is the purpose of this section to achieve 30% tree canopy coverage citywide and to promote a multi-aged urban forest.
+This may be accomplished by addressing the preservation and protection of healthy and significant trees, providing for the replacement and replanting of trees that are removed during development, and establishing additional tree canopy. - (b) Applicability of urban forestry requirements.
+These requirements shall be applicable to all development as described below, unless subject to the exemptions in subsection (c) below: - (1) Removal of any trees of six inches or greater in diameter; - (2) Construction of new structures for which a building permit is required; - (3) Expansion of structures used for commercial/institutional and industrial uses that increase the footprint of existing structures by at least 30% or add at least 3,000 square feet to existing structures: - (4) Clearing of all or a portion of property, including grading or construction of a new parking lot; - (5) Subdivision of land greater than one acre for the construction of one- or two-family dwellings, including contiguous lots with the same owner that total more than one acre; - (6) Construction of manufactured home parks and recreational vehicle parks for which a permit is required and private recreation facilities located in manufactured housing subdivisions; - (7) Mixed use ("MU") zoned properties.
+These properties must provide, through either preservation or planting, 50% canopy coverage of required open space; - (8) New agricultural development that requires tree removal; and - (9) Public projects that will physically change the surface or will include removal of trees six inches or greater. - (c) Exemptions from urban forestry requirements.
+The following are not subject to urban forestry requirements: - (1) Structures that do not create or expand building square footage or temporary structures such as job shacks associated with construction activities, when no trees greater than six inches are removed; - (2) Any single residential lot with a one- or two-family dwelling that is one acre or less in size; - (3) Change in use of an existing structure, unless the structure is expanded in accordance with subsection (b)(3) above; - (4) Any area within a design district unless the standards for that district do not address urban forestry;